demolen/videoStrobe/README.md

 This script is provided as-is without any guarantees or warranty.
 Users are free to modify and distribute it under the terms of their choice.

 vbnet

-Replace `script_name.py` with the actual name of your script file.
-You can also add or modify the provided text to suit your needs.